Endoscopic Full Thickness Resection

 - Stomach, small bowel or colon polyp removal (polypectomy)

-- Closing holes or openings between organs or tissues (chronic fistula)
+- Fistula repair: closing holes or openings between organs or tissues

-- For a lower GI tract procedure, follow a liquid diet plus a laxative or enema to cleanse the bowel.
+- For a lower GI tract procedure, follow a liquid diet and take a laxative or enema to cleanse the bowel.

-- For an upper GI tract procedure, do not eat or drink for 12 hours before the procedure to clear your esophagus of food products.
+- For an upper GI tract procedure, do not eat or drink for 12 hours before the procedure.

 - Tell your doctor if you have any allergies.

-- Insert an IV into your vein to deliver a sedative that will make you drowsy.
+- Insert an IV into your vein and give you a sedative to make sure you don’t feel pain.

 - Locate and mark the edges of the tumor with a tool inserted through the endoscope.

-After the procedure, we’ll observe you in a recovery room while the effects of the sedative wear off.
+Immediately after your procedure, you will be monitored in a recovery room while the effects of the sedative wear off.
 Your gastroenterologist will discuss your procedure and results with you before you leave.